 It attracted 70 participants and was structured in a dialogue format, which involved short presentations and discussions.
-Three presentations were on Media Services Bill and its regulations plus one major presentation under the theme: Building a working Relationship between the Government and Media based on mutual trust and zeal to serve the Nation.
+Three presentations were on the Media Services Bill (MSB) and its regulations plus one major presentation under the theme, ‘Building a Working Relationship between the Government and Media Based on Mutual Trust and Zeal to Serve the Nation.’

-The first two presentations on the Media Services Bill (MSB) and its regulations were divided into two parts.
+The first two presentations on the MSB and its regulations were divided into two parts.
 One part was the general overview of MSB and its regulation and was presented by Assistant Registrar of newspaper from the Department of Information Services (Maelezo) Adv.
-Patrick Kipangula and second part on the Sections the Sections Considered thorny within Media Services Act of 2016 was presented by Jesse Kwayu, an experienced Editor, access to information and media freedom advocate who now works as The Executive Editor for The Guardian Limited.
+Patrick Kipangula and second part on the Sections considered thorny within Media Services Act of 2016 was presented by Jesse Kwayu, an experienced editor, access to information and media freedom advocate who is the Executive Editor for The Guardian.

-Most of the issues raised during the consultative meetings pointed out the challenges faced, especially on the areas of implementation of the law and above all the relationship and responsibilities of both parties i.e. government and media stakeholders to improve communication and build mutual trust and zeal on serving the nation.
+Most of the issues raised during the consultative meetings pointed out the challenges faced, especially on the areas of implementation of the law, and above all the relationship and responsibilities of both parties, i.e. government and media stakeholders to improve communication and build mutual trust and zeal on serving the nation.

 The follow-up meetings scheduled quarterly with next meeting earmarked at the end deliberate on the concrete actions for the next meeting planned for the end of November or beginning of December this year 2017.